 There are other practices managers can undertake to improve resident care.
 Finding ways to reduce staff turnover, increasing family and staff satisfaction, and developing advanced care plans can indirectly improve resident care.
 Providing quality care to nursing home residents is a rewarding venture for any healthcare administrator possessing the requisite training and skills.

 The University of Scranton is an accredited leadership-oriented school that prepares students for a career in this field.
-Grab employers’ attention and jumpstart your successful healthcare administration career by gaining an Online MBA with a specialization in Healthcare Management from The University of Scranton.
+Grab employers’ attention and jumpstart your successful healthcare administration career by gaining an Online MBA with a specialization in Healthcare Management, Master of Health Administration, or Dual MBA-MHA from The University of Scranton.
 With The University of Scranton, you can enjoy the flexibility and convenience online courses while earning a degree with the quality and academic standards of a Jesuit institution.